View Related Sites

 Candidates are given six poems or passages from drama and/or prose (fiction or non-fiction), and are asked to carry out this single task:

-Select two or three of the passages (a) to (f) and compare and contrast them in any ways that seem interesting to you, paying particular attention to distinctive features of structure, language and style.
+Select two of the passages (a) to (f) and compare and contrast them in any ways that seem interesting to you, paying particular attention to distinctive features of structure, language and style.
 In your introduction, indicate briefly what you intend to explore or illustrate through close reading of your chosen passages.